siavashfazli/Ansible_Playbooks/README.md

 # Nginx deployment with Automated certbot SSL generation using Ansible Playbooks.
-You have to clone this project on your host machine once Ansible has been installed.
-Your target project is accessible here:
+Clone this project on your host machine once Ansible has been installed. target project located here:

 https://github.com/siavashfazli/simple-docker-app